Chart Color Schemes

 Coconut Grove displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Coconut Grove's dwelling structure, as per the latest Census, consisted of 23.7% houses and 76.2% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This differs from Darwin metro's structure which was 68.4% houses and 31.6% other dwellings.
-Home ownership in Coconut Grove stood at 14.8%, with mortgaged dwellings at 22.7% and rented ones at 62.5%.
-The median monthly mortgage repayment in the area was $1,600, lower than Darwin metro's average of $2,028.
+Coconut Grove's dwelling structure, as per the latest Census, consisted of 23.7% houses and 76.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Darwin metro had 68.4% houses and 31.6% other dwellings.
+Home ownership in Coconut Grove was at 14.8%, with mortgaged dwellings at 22.7% and rented ones at 62.5%.
+The median monthly mortgage repayment was $1,600, lower than Darwin metro's $2,028.
 Median weekly rent in Coconut Grove was $300, compared to Darwin metro's $350.
 Nationally, Coconut Grove's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing